willfaught/paige/README.md

 ### Gallery

-The `paige/gallery` shortcode provides a figure with a set of images and an optional, centered caption.
+The `paige/gallery` shortcode provides a figure with a centered list of images.
-Since it can have inner content, it must always be closed or self-closed.

 ```
 {{< paige/gallery